CompuTec/computec-docs/docs/processforce/user-guide/inventory/pick-receipt-for-a-batch-managed-items.md

     As observed, the batches allocated in the Pick Receipt Batches setup were successfully recorded in the Production Goods Receipt.

 ---
-Implementing batch management in Pick Receipt transactions ensures precise tracking of inventory, improves stock accuracy, and enhances compliance with regulatory requirements.
-Whether using auto-generated batch numbers or manually allocating batches, these steps help streamline manufacturing and inventory operations.
-By following this guide, businesses can efficiently manage batch-controlled stock and optimize their warehouse processes.